Hainanese Chicken Rice Recipe (海南鸡饭)

 Store-bought chicken rice chilli sauce | Sprinkling sauce

 Another tedious step in this recipe is the making of the accompanying chilli sauce, ginger sauce and sweet black sauce from scratch.
-If you have time, you can make the sauces in advance (eg: the day before), here is the recipe.
+If you have time, you can make the sauces in advance (eg: the day before), I have the Chicken Rice Chillie Sauce Recipe here.
 Otherwise, I’d say just get store-bought chicken rice chilli sauce to save time.